-(Mark One)

-× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period Ended M farch 31, 2012

-or

-" TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period from to

-Commission file number: 33.
-3-150149

-TONIX PHARMACEUTICALS HOLDING CORP.
-(Exact name of registrant as specified in its charter)

-Nevada 26-1434750

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-509 Madison Avenue, Sui te 306

-New York, New York 10 0022

-(Address of principal executive office ces) (zip code)

-(212) 980-9155

-(Registrant's telephone number, inclu ading area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \times No $^{\circ}$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No "

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer "
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to Commission file number: 333-150149 TONIX PHARMACEUTICALS HOLDING CORP.
+(Exact name of registrant as specified in its charter) Nevada 26-1434750 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 509 Madison Avenue, Suite 306 New York, New York 10022 (Address of principal executive offices) (zip code) (212) 980-9155 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☒.
+As of August 13, 2012, there were 34,278,432 shares of registrant's common stock outstanding.

-Non-accelerated filer "

-(Do not check if a smaller reporting company)

-Accelerated filer " Smaller reporting company X

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes "No X.

-As of May 14, 2012, there were 34,278,432 shares of registrant's common stock outstanding.
+For the Quarterly Period Ended June 30, 2012